 Teachers pursuing a Leadership Pathway participate in a two-year process focused on a specific district priority.
-The topics for 2019-2020 are Advanced Academics, Literacy, Problem-Based Learning, Social & Emotional Learning, and Transformative Technology.
+The topics for 2020-2021 are Advanced Academics, Cultural Proficiency and Inclusiveness, Literacy, Problem-Based Learning, Social & Emotional Learning, and Transformative Technology.
 The process will allow teachers to earn micro-credentials in four targeted areas through engagement in professional learning, application of that learning into practice, and reflection on the impact to their teaching.

 In order to participate in a Leadership Pathway, teachers must:

 - Have two years of teaching experience

-- Have an effective or better rating on the PPfT Appraisal; and
+- Have an effective or better rating on the PPfT Appraisal

 - Maintain that rating or better throughout the process

 Teachers who are interested may opt-in to a Leadership Pathway.
 The Leadership Pathways opt-in will take place during the spring window, through an AISD Cloud based app, for the pathways launching in the following fall semester.

 Leadership Pathway Resources